dhellmann/pymotw/PyMOTW/exceptions/index.rst

     :synopsis: Built-in error classes

 :Purpose: The exceptions module defines the built-in errors used throughout the standard library and by the interpreter.
-:Python Version: 1.5 and later
+:Available In: 1.5 and later

 Description